Roy Longmore: Australian "legend"

 In 2000, Longmore along with fellow ANZAC veterans Alec Campbell and Walter Parker was recognized as an "Australian Legends."
 His name and photograph were honored as part of an annual series of commemorative postage stamps issued by Australia Post since 1997.
 The stamps commemorate living Australians "who have made lifetime contributions to the development of Australia's national identity and character".
 Longmore lived to fully enjoy this honor.

 Longmore's 45-cent Legend stamp displays the soldier's portrait as a young man, photographed just prior to his departure for Gallipoli.
-Formal photographs of the other two ANZAC centenarians complete this stamp set, titled The Last ANZAC's.
+Formal photographs of the other two ANZAC centenarians complete this stamp set, titled The Last ANZACs.
 In addition, a fourth stamp features the 1914-15 star medal which was presented to all those who fought in campaigns during those war years.
 These stamps, designed by Cathleen Cram of the Australia Post Design Studio, commemorate the story of events and people shaping contemporary Australia.

 The Longmore stamp honors him as an individual and as a representative of all 68,000 soldiers at Gallipoli whose actions affected Australia's evolving self-image.